 Why Do We Celebrate Children’s Day?

 Children’s Day in India is celebrated to raise awareness about children’s rights to education and overall welfare.
-India celebrates Children’s Day on 14th November as it marks the birth anniversary of the first prime minister of India Pandit Jawaharlal Nehru.
+India observes this day on 14th November as it marks the birth anniversary of the first Prime Minister of India, Pandit Jawaharlal Nehru.
 The first Children’s Day was celebrated on 5th November 1948 as ‘Flower Day’ by the predecessor of the Indian Council of Child Welfare (ICCW).

-Pandit Nehru was known for his love and affection for children.
-He was fondly called ‘Chacha Nehru’ (Uncle Nehru) by the children of India.
-His strong advocacy for children’s education and well-being has made this day a significant occasion to celebrate the spirit of childhood and to promote the welfare of children across the country.
+Pandit Nehru was known for his deep affection for children.
+He was fondly called ‘Chacha Nehru’ by children across the country.
+His strong advocacy for education, equal opportunities, and a safe environment for every child has made this day an important occasion to honour the spirit of childhood and promote the well-being of young learners.

 Children’s Day Celebration Activities

-• Organize fun activities, such as games, sports competitions, arts and crafts sessions, and talent shows for children to participate in.
+- Organise a variety of recreational activities such as games, sports competitions, arts and crafts sessions, and talent shows that encourage children to participate with enthusiasm.

-• Conduct educational workshops about the importance of education, health, hygiene, and environmental awareness.
+- Conduct educational workshops focusing on the importance of learning, personal hygiene, healthy habits, and environmental awareness.

 Significance of Celebrating Children’s Day